josiemundi/knative-eventing-blockchain-demo/README.md

 ## Deploy the Event Display service

-`050-kubernetesdeploy.yaml` - This is a Kubernetes app deployment for consuming the CloudEvents and serving them at a front-end UI.
+`050-kubernetesdeploy.yaml` - Kubernetes app deployment for consuming the CloudEvents and serving them at a front-end UI.

-`060-kubernetesservice.yaml` - This file defines a Kubernetes service in order to specify the requirements of our Event Display application.
+`060-kubernetesservice.yaml` - Defines a Kubernetes service in order to specify the requirements of our Event Display application.
 It includes the ports needed to run the application and also sets it to be accessible on NodePort 31234 (you can change this if you want).

 Apply both of these files using the following commands: